pachuco/WGKnife/README.md

 # WGKnife

-Utility for studying and manipulating WinGroove TPD soundbank
+Utility for studying and manipulating WinGroove TPD soundbank.
+Serves as documentation for bank format.
+Initial reverse engineering by pachuco and Alex A. <coderain@sdf.org>